Gonococcus Reference Laboratory

 • Neisseria gonorrhoeae (gonococci) causes gonorrhoea.
 The demonstration of gonococci in clinical specimens is always considered pathologic.

 • Neisseria meningitidis (meningococci) may cause invasive disease, in particular meningitis and septicaemia but asymptomatic (and unharmful) throat carriage is quite frequent.
-The occurrence and characteristics of both species are monitored by the Nesseria and Streptococcus Reference Laboratory.
+Occasionally, meningococci may cause other diseases, e.g. pneumonia, otitis media, conjunctivitis, or urethritis.
+The occurrence and characteristics of both species are monitored by the Neisseria and Streptococcus Reference Laboratory.

 • Other Neisseria species are rarely pathogenic in humans and only under special circumstances.